Minkowski content and natural parameterization for the Schramm-Loewner evolution: Preliminaries

 \subsection{Two-point estimates}

-A basic principle in proving two-point estimates for $SLE$ is the idea that if a path gets very close to a point $z$ and then gets away from $z$, then it is unlikely to get even closer to $z$.
+A basic principle in proving two-point estimates for $\SLE$ is the idea that if a path gets very close to a point $z$ and then gets away from~$z$, then it is unlikely to get even closer to $z$.
 While this is the heuristic, as just stated the principle is not always valid.
-Since this idea is important in several of our proofs, we will spend some time to make it precise.
+Since this idea is important in several of our proofs, we will spend some time to formulate and prove a precise version.
 We are expanding on ideas in \cite{Law3,LR}.
-Let $\gamma$ be an $SLE_\kappa$ curve from $0$ to $\infty$ in $\Half$, $z \in \Half$.
-If $z \in \Half$, let
+Let $\gamma$ be an $\SLE_\kappa$ curve from $0$ to $\infty$ in ${\mathbb H}$.
+As before, if $z \in{\mathbb H}$, let